Walking with dogs: An introduction

 If you're joining us for a guided holiday as a private group then you're also welcome to bring your dogs, and we're sure they'll have a great time exploring the hills with their human pack!

-At the moment, our scheduled guided holidays and skills courses that are open to individuals are not suitable for dogs, we're sorry to say.
+At the moment, our scheduled guided holidays are not suitable for dogs, we're sorry to say.
 We might in future bring in such trips, but we must consider those who don't like dogs.
 A private guided trip is always possible if you have a pre-formed group of family or friends, of 4 or more people; even for smaller numbers, it can still work.
 Please contact us for details any time.

 As any dog owner knows, the UK has a wealth of mountains and countryside for walking.
 Access rules are generally very favourable meaning that all of UK Exploratory's walking holidays can be enjoyed by dogs.
 It's always exhilarating for your dog to get out into the fresh air, along the paths, lanes, fields and hillsides.

 Some dogs aren't happy crossing stiles.
 All of UK Exploratory's holidays involve stiles at some point, and on some routes there are many.
 If your dog isn't adept at stiles or if you don't fancy lifting him or her over, please contact us for specific information about the routes.

 Holidays with no restrictions

 These walking holidays can be enjoyed by your dog throughout.
 Holidays following a set trekking route are open to dogs all the way along.
 Some routes on some centre-based holidays might have a small number of local restrictions, but there will still be enough choice of routes for your holiday.